albrashd1/CTF/Tryhackme/Simple CTF/README.md

 ![Screenshot 2023-01-27 150318](https://user-images.githubusercontent.com/101599690/215186517-fed48b5f-cf27-4a08-bfa9-312955df29b8.png)

-Now we know the vunlerability we are going to use, and searching in `cve.mitre.org` we know the CVE-ID sis `CVE-2019-9053`.
+Now we know the vunlerability we are going to use, and searching in `cve.mitre.org` we know the CVE-ID is `CVE-2019-9053`.

 **3. What's the CVE you're using against the application?**